planza-digital/sveltekit-adapter-bunny/README.md

 export default config;
 ```

 If you have packages you want ESBuild to treat as externals and skip bundling, you can specify them in the externals array.
-Runtime dependencies in you package.json are automatically externalized on build.
+Runtime dependencies in your package.json are automatically externalized on build.

 ```javascript
 import adapter from "@planza-digital/sveltekit-adapter-bunny";